xupeng-wei/English_exam_maker/README.md

     - blanks with numbers in wrong locations: e.g., \<blank\>9\<blank\>, \<blank\>(8), (8)\<blank\>, ...
     - unrecognized text in blank structure: e.g., \<blank text=non-number text...\>
   - For free-response: need to filter simple cloze questions for single sentences.
 The language model will parse these questions as Cloze-With-Free-Response, but they are not of the type of our interests.
 Usually the context of these mistakenly parsed problems contains multiple questions, each with a number in the front of each line, so we first detect if there are more than three starting question number patterns, and then filter the question sets of this type.

+## ⚙️ [WIP] Question Maker

+### Offline Question Selector

+`question_maker/offline.py`: randomly pick one or more question sets upon user's requests

+### Similar Question Maker

+`question_maker/gemini.py` is a prototype version of question maker, using gemini flash 2.0 API.
+Currently this part works pretty well for Multiple-Choice-Questions.
+Still working on other types of questions, and extracting prompt templates.